MikhakMisaghian/frontend-nanodegree-mobile-portfolio/README_RESOURCES.md

 - Increased the pageSpeed by inlining CSS
 - Increased the pageSpeed by minifying the html, css, and js files
 - PageSpeed insight shows 94/100 for Mobile and 95/100 for Desktop
+- Increased the FPS for pizza.html to be higher than 60 FPS